 The first meeting took place in Hotel De Bilderberg in Oosterbeek, Netherlands, from 29 to 31 May 1954.
 Representatives from economic, social, political and cultural fields were invited to hold informal discussions to help create a better understanding of the complex forces and major trends affecting Western nations in the difficult post-war period.

-The Cold War has now ended.
-But in practically all respects there are more, not fewer, common problems - from trade to jobs, from monetary policy to investment, from ecological challenges to the task of promoting international security.
-It is hard to think of any major issue in either Europe or North America whose unilateral solution would not have repercussions for the other.
+Through the years, the meetings have become a forum for discussion on a wide range of topics - from trade to jobs, from monetary policy to investment and from ecological challenges to the task of promoting international security.
+In the context of a globalized world, it is hard to think of any issue in either Europe or North America that could be tackled unilaterally.

 6-9 June 2013 Hertfordshire, England